 Powell Bill funds are classified as restricted cash because they can be expended only for the purposes of maintaining, repairing, constructing, reconstructing or widening of local streets per G.S.136-41.1 through 136-41.4.
+Customer deposits held by the Town before any services are supplied are restricted to the service for which the deposit was collected.

-Town of Madison Restr icted Cash
+Town of Madison Restricted Cash

 Governmental Activities

 General Fund

-Streets \$ -
+Streets \$ 7,771

-Total Governmental Activities -
+Total Governmental Activities 7,771

+Business-type Activities

+Water and Sewer Fund

+Customer Deposits 41,630

-Total Restricted Cash \$ -
+Total Restricted Cash \$ 49,401